AusterweilLab/MPBNP/README.md

 ## Chinese Restaurant Process (CRP) Sampler ##

-The Chinese Restaurant Process Sampler can be invoked by running the `CRPSamplingUtility.py` with options from above.
+The Chinese Restaurant Process Sampler can be invoked by running the `CRPSamplingUtility.py` program with options.

 To give you an idea, here's an example: